dConstruct 2008 roundup

 Joshua Porter went on with social biases and heuristics: how a language can influence decisions or advanced psychology for web-designers.
 For example: people tend to be more afraid of losing something than winning, known as the ‘loss aversion’ or how people often do and believe things because many other people do, the ‘bandwagon effect’.
 Porter referred to a paper which I’m planning to read at some point: ‘Judgement under Uncertainty: Heuristics and Biases’.
 An interesting topic but it could use some of the enthusiasm Aleks had in her presentation.

 Designing for Interaction

-Daniel Burka, the creative director at Digg and on of the founders of Pownce, spoke about the ‘cohesive user experience’ or how Digg tried to allow users to participate on the site without requiring them to follow a lengthy signup process.
-Nice to have a little insight in the development process behind a huge site like Digg.
+Daniel Burka, the creative director at Digg and one of the founders of Pownce, spoke about the ‘cohesive user experience’ or how Digg tried to allow users to participate on the site without requiring them to follow a lengthy signup process.
+Nice to have a little insight into the development process behind a huge site like Digg.

 Social Network Portability

 Tantek Çelik followed with his microformats presentation.
 I expected a great deal from his presentation, maybe a little too much.
 It was a little too advanced for those who have never heard of microformats before and not advanced enough for the others.
 Maybe I shouldn’t have bought that microformats book on last year’s edition.